 ↠ In addition to the price of the flight, you’ll also have to pay a $16 departure tax.
 This gets paid when you arrive at the airport before your flight.

-↠ Bring your essentials only.
+↠ Bring your essentials only for the Nazca Lines flight.
 As these planes are small our operator took our weight quite seriously and we were all weighed and assigned a seat on the plane to maintain even weight distribution.
 Our daypacks had to stay behind at the airport for the duration of the flight.
 Bring just a small purse with your passport and wallet and your camera.

 ↠ Be prepared for a bit of a wait at the airport.
 Check-in and getting everything ready can be a little slow going so be prepared to wait a while.